arez/arez/docs/computed_values.md

 Every time an activated computed value's dependency is marked as stale, the computed value will attempt to re-computed the computed value.
 If the computed value is equal to the cached value then the computed value will be marked as unchanged and no downstream observers or computed values will be scheduled.

-The determination of whether "the computed value is equal" is delegated to a functional interface that is supplied to the {@api_url: ComputedValue} instance when it is constructed.
-The most common approach is to use the `Object.equals(...)` to perform comparison and thus delegate equality comparison to the supplied value.
-(The [components](components.md) framework achieves this by passing the a method reference to builtin comparator via `Objects::equals`.)
-However users can supply their own equality code when using the low-level API.
+Equality is tested using `Object.equals(...)` method.

 ## Error Handling

 Exceptions thrown when calculating computed values are caught by the Arez runtime using the same mechanisms that handle [errors](observers.md#error-handling) in observers.
-The exception is cached and will be re-thrown in any observer that attempts to access the computed value.
+The exception is cached and will be re-thrown if a transaction attempts to access the computed value.